Post-Quantum Cryptography and Bitcoin: Shaping the Security Architecture of the Future

 When will quantum computers be able to break encryption?

-The most credible estimates are 10-20 years for cryptographically relevant quantum computers.
-But “harvest now, decrypt later” attacks make the problem relevant today for data with long-term protection needs.
+The most credible estimates place cryptographically relevant quantum computers at 10-20 years.
+However, “Harvest now, decrypt later” attacks make the problem relevant today for data requiring long-term protection.

-Can existing wallets be upgraded to post-quantum algorithms?
+Can existing wallets be transitioned to post-quantum algorithms?

-Yes, technically a migration is possible, but it requires a soft or hard fork in the respective blockchain protocol.
-Bitcoin developers are already working on proposals like BIP-360, which aim to enable a gradual migration to post-quantum-secure signature methods.
-Users would need to actively transfer their coins to new, quantum-safe addresses.
+Technically, a migration is possible but requires a soft or hard fork in the respective blockchain protocol.
+Bitcoin developers are already working on proposals like BIP-360 to enable a phased migration to post-quantum secure signature methods.
+Users will need to actively transfer their coins to new, quantum-resistant addresses.

 Blockchain Cryptography for the Security Industry